 Murchison Falls National Park – Uganda’s Best All-Around Wildlife Park

-The Top Things to Do and See in Murchison Falls Park – Uganda’s largest National Park
+The Top Things to Do and See in Murchison Falls Park – Uganda’s largest National Park-The River Nile runs through it-the most powerful waterfall in the world is here.

-Murchison Falls has the distinction of having a River flow through it, not just any River but the historic River Nile which you cross via a safe Ferry.
-Where you cross the Nile it flows serenely toward Lake Albert toward its northward, goal of the Mediterranean Sea. just up the river is one of the Main Attractions in the park, the most powerful waterfall in the world – Murchison Falls.
+Murchison Falls Park has the unique distinction of having a River flow through it, not just any River but the historic River Nile which you cross via a safe Ferry, one of Africa’s Natural Wonders- Murchison Falls is also the Most Powerful Waterfall in the World.

 Murchison Falls Park has been declared one of the best birding locations in all of Africa with 451 recorded species such as the Shoebill Stork, the Goliath Heron – the largest heron in the world – and pairs of elegant Grey Crowned Cranes – Uganda’s national bird.

-Murchison Falls Park, the best all around Park, in recent years it has become one of Uganda’s most visited Park.
+Murchison Falls Park, the best all-around Park, in recent years it has become one of Uganda’s most visited park.
+It is no wonder that Rough Guides included it in Best Travel in 2020 List.

 The Top Things to do and see in and near Murchison Falls National Park: